 As a questioner, she keeps us searching.
 Rabbi Coran is an avid reader, a media-watcher, and most important, a great listener –three traits that spark conversation and connection.
 We’re glad that she will guide and challenge us, comfort and laugh with us for many more years!
 Click here to contact Rabbi Coran.

 Rabbi Kahan began her Jewish life at Rockdale Temple, the daughter and granddaughter of longtime Rockdale members.
 She majored in social work at THE Ohio State University, where she was active in Hillel and directed the MeshugaNotes a capella group.
 Rabbi Kahan was thrilled to return home to Cincinnati for her rabbinical education at Hebrew Union College.
 She served Rockdale as its Rabbinic Intern during her final two years of HUC, continuing her work with the congregation’s worship, music, youth, outreach and education programs, and of course, building relationships with Rockdale members.
 Rabbi Kahan was ordained from HUC in 2013, after completing her thesis focused on the use of sacred music in teaching children how to pray as Jews.
 Immediately following ordination, she began serving as Rockdale Temple’s Assistant Rabbi & Educator.
 Rabbi Kahan is a life-long lover of books and music, enjoys traveling, and can be found cheering on the Buckeyes year-round!
-Rabbi Kahan, along with her husband Sean Flowers and their son Seth, feel blessed to be part of the Rockdale Temple family.
+Rabbi Kahan, along with her husband Sean Flowers, their son Seth and daughter Becca, feel blessed to be part of the Rockdale Temple family.
 Click here to contact Rabbi Kahan.

 Mark N. Goldman, Rabbi Еmеritus